saivamsikaruturi/vamsilabs-dev-notes-main/docs/microservices/CircuitBreaker.md

              permittedNumberOfCallsInHalfOpenState: 3
              automaticTransitionFromOpenToHalfOpenEnabled: true

+•	For understanding the different states of Circuit Breaker then

+        registerHealthIndicator: true

+•	    For storing the states of CB of max-size , can define the no.of states we can see.

+        event-consumer-buffer-size: 10

+•	 Circuit Breaker will change the state from closed to open if the request is not successful. i.e If 5 requests are failing then the state will change to Open, for counting these requests which are failed, sliding window type is property.

+        slidingWindowType: COUNT_BASED

+•	Maximum requests required to change from open to closed , can be defined by.

+       slidingWindowSize: 5

+•	After a certain percentage of maximum failed requests the state from closed to open should be changed.

+      failureRateThreshold: 50

+•	Time required to change from open to Half-Open state.

+        waitDurationInOpenState: 5s

+•	Maximum that can be allowed to be taken in Half open state.

+        permittedNumberOfCallsInHalfOpenState: 3

+•	The state from open to Half-open must be changed automatically.

+        automaticTransitionFromOpenToHalfOpenEnabled: true

-Step 3: Implement Circuit Breaker in Controller or Service Layer Add the @CircuitBreaker annotation to your controller or service method, along with a fallback method:
+Step 3: Implement Circuit Breaker in Controller or Service Layer

+   Add the @CircuitBreaker annotation to your controller or service method, along with a fallback method: